BSc (Honours) Computing & IT and Design Student | Professional Diploma in UX Design | HND: Digital Design and Development (Games)

 Lessons

-This project was completed as part of my
+This is my dissertation completed as part of my

 Problem